maximilian-sprengholz/anti-immigrant-sentiment/README.md

 ## Usage

 To replicate the analysis and docs, you need to have [Anaconda](https://www.anaconda.com/products/individual) installed and `conda` available via shell.
-Windows users probably need [Make](https://www.gnu.org/software/make/) too.
-Do the following in your shell:
+Dependencies which are unavailable for ARM-based Macs in the conda/pip repositories (e.g. Firefox) need to be manually installed (and potentially made available to PATH).

 ```bash
 # create and activate conda environment (initialized as subdirectory ./env)